danvidana/doorvel-app/README.md

 - Hosted on AWS RDS

 ### 2nd stage: POST Method to add new PCs
+- Not developed yet
 ### 3rd stage: PUT Method to update existing PCs
+- Not developed yet

 ## Installation